PhillyNJ/SamD21SystemTImerExample/README.md

 # SamD21SystemTImerExample
 Timer Control System Timer for the SAMD21

-This tutorial I will show you how to implement a Stop Watch Timer Controller.
+This tutorial will show you how to implement a Stop Watch Timer Controller.
 This tutorial is based off the Atmel’s LWMesh Peer2Peer Application for the SAMR21 xplained pro.
 While working on the example project, there was a System Software Timer routine that I wanted to implemented on other projects and boards.

 This code works like a stop watch.
 You can start and stop the timer as needed.
 This can be very useful measuring timeouts.
 I recently worked on a LWMesh project with 2 SAMR21 Xplained Pro boards.
 The SAMR21 is a Radio Tranceivers.
 The project consisted of sending large amounts of data from one board to the next via RF.
 I implemented a time out to know that that sender know that the receiver never received all the data.